 Shepherd is showing in cinemas nationwide from the 26th of November.

-We all run from something; sometimes, it’s an obsession we can’t shake; other times, it’s an event that haunts our dreams, and occasionally it’s a mistake that can’t be undone.
-Throughout our lives, we choose what to accept and what to bury deep within our minds.
-But sometimes, the very thing we try to bury continues to claw its way to the surface, no matter how far we run or how much we try to forget.
-These themes find a clear and, at times, a haunting voice in Russell Owen’s Shepherd.
-However, despite its visual beauty and assured atmospheric horror, Owen’s film ultimately gets lost in its finale, leaving the viewer bewildered and confused.
+We have all run from something at some time; it could be an obsession we can’t shake or an event that continues to haunt us, and occasionally it’s a mistake we made that can’t ever be undone.
+Throughout our lives, we choose what to accept and own and what to bury and attempt to forget.
+But sometimes, the things we try to push away claw their way to the surface, no matter how far or fast we run.
+These themes find a clear and, at times, haunting voice in Russell Owen’s Shepherd.
+However, despite its visual beauty and atmospheric horror, Owen’s film ultimately gets lost in its finale, leaving the viewer bewildered.

-Eric Black (Tom Hughes) escaped the trappings of the family-run farm long ago to marry a woman his mother despised, his father dying just a few months after he left.
-However, despite the family drama that haunted him, Tom had found a semblance of happiness.
-But when his wife dies suddenly, Tom finds himself imprisoned by grief and guilt; every waking hour, a nightmare of haunting visions and thoughts.
-With the hope of escape, Eric accepts a job as a shepherd on a remote island, his last hope for peace in a journey with his dog to a lonely and mysterious wind-swept isle.
-But, no man can forever run from the guilt consuming their soul.
+Eric Black (Tom Hughes) escaped the trappings of his folk’s farm long ago to marry a woman his mother despised while his father lay dying.
+That family drama haunted him for years despite Eric finding a semblance of happiness in the arms of the woman he loved.
+But when his wife suddenly dies, Eric is imprisoned by grief and guilt and seeks escape from his lonely life.
+Looking to rebuild and heal, Eric accepts a job as a shepherd on a remote island with his dog by his side.
+But no man can forever run from the guilt consuming their soul.